Chamber structure of modular curves $X_{1}(N)$: Introduction

 \section{Introduction}

-Very few is known about the topology of strata of holomorphic differentials.
-The conjecture of Kontsevich and Zorich that strata are $K(\pi,1)$-spaces is widely open, see \cite{KZ}.
+Very little is known about the topology of strata of holomorphic differentials on compact Riemann surfaces.
+The conjecture of Kontsevich and Zorich that strata are $K(\pi,1)$-spaces is wide open, see \cite{KZ}.
 There are some partial results for hyperelliptic components or low genus strata, see \cite{LM}.
-Contrary to the situation of holomorphic differentials where there is a finite number of strata of given genus, there is plenty of strata of meromorphic differentials.
-In genus zero, projectivized strata are configuration spaces of points on the sphere so the topology is pretty well understood.
-In this paper, we focus on the first interesting case, that is the family of strata $\mathcal{H}(a,-a)$ where $a\geq2$.
-Such strata parametrize meromorphic differentials with a zero of order $a$ and a pole of order $a$ on a Riemann surface of genus one.
+Contrary to the situation of holomorphic differentials where there are a finite number of strata of given genus, there are infinitely many strata of meromorphic differentials.
+In genus zero, projectivized strata are configuration spaces of points on the sphere so the topology is well understood.
+In this paper, we focus on the first interesting case, the family of strata $\mathcal{H}(a,-a)$ where $a\geq2$.
+Such strata are moduli spaces of pairs $(X,\phi)$ up to biholomorphism where $X$ is a Riemann surface of genus one and $\phi$ is a meromorphic $1$-form with exactly one zero of order $a$ and a pole of order $a$.
 Assuming genus is nonzero, strata $\mathcal{H}(a,-a)$ are the only strata of meromorphic differentials whose complex dimension is two.
 Therefore, projectivized strata $\mathbb{P}\mathcal{H}(a,-a)$ are complex curves whose genus and number of punctures can be computed.
-Just like the modular curve $X_{1}(1)$ is identified with the space of flat tori with a marked point (it stands for the case $a=0$), modular curves $X_{1}(a)$ are identified with connected components of projectivized strata $\mathbb{P}\mathcal{H}(a,-a)$ for $a\geq2$.
+Just like the modular curve $X_{1}(1)$ is identified with the space of flat tori with a marked point (the case $a=0$), modular curves $X_{1}(a)$ are identified with connected components of projectivized strata $\mathbb{P}\mathcal{H}(a,-a)$ for $a\geq2$.
+Projectivized strata are the quotients of the strata by the action of $\mathbb{C}^{*}$

 Since strata of meromorphic differentials have a natural walls-and-chambers structure (see \cite{Ta}), their topology may be grasped through a topologico-combinatorial study.
 Strata $\mathcal{H}(a,-a)$ are simple enough to allow complete determination of their topological features.
 For every value of $a$, we can draw the incidence graph of the chambers.
 This provides the first step of a systematic cartography of strata of meromorphic differentials.
 Incidentally, we get a new way to compute the genus and the number of punctures of modular curves $X_{1}(a)$ that does not make use of number theory or algebraic geometry.
+In our context, chambers of projectivized strata are topological disks (with, in some cases, a puncture inside) and walls are real codimension one submanifolds which are affine in the period coordinates.
+In other words, walls are straight lines.
+They meet each other at the punctures of the algebraic complex curve.